DarkTwentyFive/NexCoin/README.md

 3. **Restart the Application:** If the Flask application is running, restart it to ensure it picks up the changes made to the `database.txt` file.

 Note: Ensure that usernames are unique.
 Duplicate usernames might cause unexpected behavior.
 Always back up `database.txt` before making changes, especially in a production environment.

-## Contributing

-If you're interested in contributing, please follow these steps:

-1. Fork the Replit project.
-2. Make your changes.

 ## To-Do
 - [X] Add Error Pages